 Like I mentioned before, aside from the animation, which I got used to eventually, the world was bursting with colour.
 The visual aspect was pretty enjoyable to watch and the world looked lush and filled with history to learn as the story progresses.
 Speaking of stories.

-The story was pretty straight forward to an degree.
+The story was pretty straight forward to a degree.
 The series is set in a fantasy world where humans and elves are in conflict.
-Long ago, the humans used dark magic, and were driven off by the dragons and elves to one end of the continent.
+Long ago, humans used dark magic and were driven off by the dragons and elves to one end of the continent.